Amy Day

 Contributor

 Kirsten was born and raised in Florida.
-She lives in Milton with her husband of 19 years, Mike, and their four children Dani (12), Declan (11), Duke (5), and Dilly Jo (2).
-She earned a Bachelor’s in Accounting from the University of West Florida and a Master’s in Taxation from the Florida State University.
-She is a CPA who started her own practice in 2005.
-When she isn’t running two businesses and being a mother to four, she is working on her blog and her first novel.
-You can follow Kirsten at www.tribeofburton.com and on Facebook and Instagram for family, lifestyle, and DIY content.
+She lives in Milton with her husband of 22 years, Mike, and their four children Dani (14), Declan (13), Duke (8), and Dilly Jo (4).
+In addition to her responsibilities as a parent, Kirsten is a CPA with Maddox-Burton, PA, a well-established firm on the Gulf Coast.
+She earned a Bachelor’s in Accounting from the University of West Florida and a Master’s in Taxation from Florida State University.
+When not dedicated to her career and family, she devotes time to writing and operates two businesses.
+Interested individuals can stay updated on her family, lifestyle, and DIY pursuits through her blog at www.tribeofburton.com, as well as her Facebook and Instagram accounts.

 Mallory Coats